haslamdb/sra-submission-tools/README.md

 2. **Authentication Issues**:
    - Verify your NCBI API key in the config.json file
    - Check your network connection
+   - Ensure your Aspera key file is valid and not corrupted

 3. **File Format Problems**:
    - SRA accepts FASTQ, BAM, and SFF formats
    - Ensure files are properly compressed if using gzip
+   - File names should not contain spaces or special characters

 4. **Validation Errors**:
    - Read error messages carefully
    - Address each issue before resubmitting

+5. **BioProject Association Issues**:
+   - If your preload folder isn't showing up in the web interface, wait up to 30 minutes for NCBI's system to register it
+   - Ensure you've completed the file upload step successfully before attempting to associate with a BioProject
+   - Check that the submit.ready file was uploaded correctly (this signals to NCBI that your upload is complete)

+6. **Aspera Connection Problems**:
+   - Ensure your firewall allows Aspera's ports (typically 33001)
+   - Verify you're using the correct path to the ascp executable
+   - Check that the aspera.openssh key file has not been corrupted (don't open it with text editors)

 ### Getting Help

 If you encounter issues with the submission process:

 1. Check NCBI's [SRA Submission Guide](https://www.ncbi.nlm.nih.gov/sra/docs/submit/)
+2. Review the generated log files for detailed error messages
-2. Contact NCBI Help Desk at info@ncbi.nlm.nih.gov
+3. Contact NCBI Help Desk at info@ncbi.nlm.nih.gov
-3. Open an issue on our GitHub repository
+4. Open an issue on our GitHub repository with your log file attached (remove any sensitive information)

 ## License